tinobragaa/hefestus-cave/README.md

 3. Select your desired method for cloning (HTTPS/SSH/GitHub CLI).
 4. Open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory.
 6. Type "git clone", and then paste the URL you copied earlier.
-It will look like this, with your GitHub username instead of "YOUR-USERNAME": "$ git clone https://github.com/YOUR-USERNAME/DESIRED-REPOSITORY".
+It will look like this, with your GitHub username instead of "YOUR-USERNAME": "$ git clone https ://github.com/YOUR-USERNAME/DESIRED-REPOSITORY".
 7. Press Enter.
 Your local clone will be created.

 ### Heroku